Modern Slavery Act Transparency Statement

 - The UN Global Compact, launched in July 2000, advocates ten principles in the fields of human rights, labour, environment and anti-corruption.
 Ricoh Company, Ltd. joined the Compact in 2002 and is committed to ensuring these principles are observed in all areas and in all operations.

-- Ricoh Company, Ltd. is a member company of the Responsible Minerals Trade Working Group launched in May 2012 by JEITA1 and ofthe Japan Conflict-Free Sourcing Working Group.
-In 2017-2018, Ricoh Company, Ltd. participated in general meetings of both Working Groups.
+- Ricoh Company, Ltd. is a member company of the Responsible Minerals Trade Working Group launched in May 2012 by JEITA1 and of the Japan Conflict-Free Sourcing Working Group.
+In FY2020, Ricoh Company, Ltd. participated in general meetings of both Working Groups.

 - The Ricoh Group is committed to ensuring the highest level of working conditions for its employees in the UK as well as in all of its operations irrespective of location.
 Ricoh UK Limited is an active member of many industrial institutions in the UK, including but not limited to the Confederation of British Industry, Living Wage Foundation, and Business in the Community.